-SHERIFF SALES - LOCATION CHANGE:The Sheriff Sales scheduled for February 18, 2021 will be held at the Greene County Sheriff's Office in the garage.
+2021 SHERIFF SALES - LOCATION CHANGE:The Sheriff Sale scheduled for May 6, 2021 will be held in the GARAGE of the Greene County Sheriff's Office.
 The garage is located between Market Street and Main Street.

 PLEASE BE ADVISED: MASKS AND SOCIAL DISTANCING ARE REQUIRED TO ATTEND THE SALE.

 All Sheriff Sales are pursuant to the provision of the Ohio Revised Code.
 All sales being at 1:00 pm in the lobby of the Greene County Courthouse at: